ahmadibrahim/REST-DOC/representation_des_donnees_en_es.md

 yyyy-MM-dd'T'HH:mm:ss.SSS'Z'
 ```

-For a date without the time, you must still pass the time information and that can be ignored by the application.
+For a date without the time, you must still pass the time information  that can be ignored by the application.